SKandar-1/XGBoost_Parkinsons_Disease/README.md

 __Introduction:__

 Parkinson’s disease is second only to Alzheimer’s disease as the most prevalent neurodegenerative disease worldwide.
 (Reference 1) Despite extensive research, there is no known cause, cure, or prevention for Parkinson’s disease but the symptoms can be alleviated significantly with medication especially if correct diagnosis is obtained at the early stage of the disease.
-Little et al. from University of Oxford published a study on the Suitability of Dysphonia Measurements for Telemonitoring of Parkinson’s Disease in 2008 where they were able achieve overall correct classification performance of 91.4%, using a kernel support vector machine.
-(Reference 2) In this study the default parameters for the XGBoost Classifier Model yielded an accuracy of 94% and after hyperparameter tuning the accuracy went up to 100%.
+Little et al. from University of Oxford published a study on the Suitability of Dysphonia Measurements for Telemonitoring of Parkinson’s Disease in 2008 where they were able achieve overall correct classification performance of 91.4%, using a kernel support vector machine (Reference 2).
+In this study, XGBoost algorithm was used to improve the accuracy of the study.
+The default parameters for the XGBoost Classifier Model yielded an accuracy of 94% and after hyperparameter tuning the accuracy went up to 100%.

 __Methodology:__